David Bodian: Personal life

-Major Contributions
+Major contributions

-The Bodian Stain
+The Bodian stain

 In 1935, while researching the visual pathways of the opossum, Bodian developed a method of staining nerve cells in paraffin using silver proteinate or Protargol with gold and other fixing agents.
 This method allows for specific staining of nervous tissue and can be completed in under 24 hours.

 The process involves three major steps: silver impregnation, reduction, and toning.
 The impregnation step involves using a copper and Protargol bath to deposit silver along the nerve tissue, which allows for specific staining of certain parts of the nervous tissue and cells.
 The tissue is then placed into a reducing solution of hydroquinone.
 Lastly, the stain contrast and color is enhanced through the toning step with gold, in the form of gold chloride.
 This stain will appear as a dark brown color on parts of the nervous tissue such as the end-feet, myelinated fibers, and unmyelinated fibers.

 Bodian would go on in 1937 to refine the selectivity of the staining process through adjusting the formulations for the fixatives used.
 Through these adjustments, Bodian was able to study the structure of the synapses of the goldfish and catfish and the nervous systems of frogs, rattlesnakes, and crayfish.

-Pioneering Work on Polio Vaccines
+Pioneering work on polio vaccines

 Over the next twenty years, the Hopkins team made a series of several discoveries which were crucial for the development of a polio vaccine.
 In a letter to A. McGehee Harvey, Bodian outlines some of their findings.
 They studied polio in monkeys and chimpanzees, and used those models for studying the disease in humans.

 A major breakthrough was the finding that human cells could be used to grow the virus.
 This led to the ability to isolate the virus from patients.
 Previous concepts regarding pathogenesis of the virus had to be changed based on the work with the wild-type isolates.

 The team demonstrated that primates and humans gained artificial immunity through formalin-treated virus.
 Another result of these studies was the finding that immunity to a disease is correlated to the presence of its antibody.
 He also found that large quantities of serum antibody were not necessary to block the invasion of polio virus into the nervous system, and that antibodies circulate in the bloodstream.
 In 1946, Dr. Isabel Morgan joined the team.
 Together, they found out that there were three basic immunological types of poliovirus, explaining the phenomenon of second infections and the fact that artificial immunity to only one strain would not protect against infection from the other strains.
 The primary difference between the three types is the capsid protein.
 All three are extremely virulent and cause the same symptoms.
 Their publication on the "Differentiation of Types of Poliomyelitis Viruses," in the American Journal of Hygiene in 1949 became a milestone in the development of new polio vaccine methods.